mx-psi/base-pandoc/README.md

 ## How do I use it?

 Edit the `SRCS` variable to change the list of source files.

-Apart from pandoc's basic Markdown you can use:
+Pandoc allows you to use your favorite Markdown standard and some extra features that you can check at [the manual](http://pandoc.org/MANUAL.html#extensions).
+In this repository you can also use:

 - [citations](https://github.com/jgm/pandoc-citeproc/blob/master/man/pandoc-citeproc.1.md); an empty BibTeX file is provided at `citations.bib` and a simple CSL style is provided at `style.csl`,
 - [cross-references](https://lierdakil.github.io/pandoc-crossref/) and